sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/wolfi/index.md

 # Wolfi

 Sourcegraph is in the process of migrating from Alpine-based Docker images to Wolfi-based images.
-This section covers the migration, and highlight changes to our images build process.
+This page covers the migration, and highlight changes to our images build process.

+For information on how to build and update packages and base images, see [More Information](#more-information).

 ## What is Wolfi?

 [Wolfi](https://github.com/wolfi-dev) is a stripped-down open Linux distro designed for cloud-native containers.
 It has several key features that make it a good fit for distributing Sourcegraph:

-* A distroless build system that lets us build containers with only the precise dependencies we need, reducing attack surface area and the number of components that need to be kept patched.
+- A distroless build system that lets us build containers with only the precise dependencies we need, reducing attack surface area and the number of components that need to be kept up-to-date.
-* A package repository that receives fast security patches and splits larger dependencies into smaller packages, keeping our images minimal and secure.
+- A package repository that receives fast security patches and splits larger dependencies into smaller packages, keeping our images minimal and secure.
-* High quality build-time SBOM (software bill of materials) support, allowing us to be transparent about our image composition.
+- High quality build-time SBOM (software bill of materials) support, allowing us to be transparent about our image composition.

 ## Why have we adopted Wolfi?